spacemeshos/POET-OLD/protocol.md

 #### Commitment
 arbitray length bytes.
 Verifier implementation should just use H(commitment) to create a commitment that is in range (0, 1)^w .
 So the actualy commitment can be sha256(commitment) when w=256.

 #### Challenge
 A challenge is a list of t random binary strings in {0,1}^n.
 Each binary string is an identifier of a leaf node in the DAG.
 Note that the binary string should always be n bytes long, including trailing `0`s if any, e.g. `0010`.

-#### Proof
+#### Proof (See section 5.2)
 A proof needs includes the following data:
 1. φ - the label of the root node.
 2. For each identifier i in a challange (0 <= i < t), an ordered list of labels which includes:
    2.1 li - The label of the node i
    2.2 An ordered list of the labels of the sibling node of each node on the path to the parent node.

 So, for example for Dag(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
-This is basically an opening of a merkle tree commitment.
+This is basically an opening of a Merkle tree commitment.

 The complete proof data can be encoded in a tuple where the first value is φ and the second value is a dictionary with an entry for each of the t challenge identifiers using the following syntax:

 { φ, { identifier_0 : { label(0), list_of_siblings_on_path_to_root_from_0}, .... { identifier_t : { label(t), list_of_siblings_on_path_to_root_from_t} }

-### About NIOPs
+### About NIPs

-- a NIP is a proof created by computing openH for the challenge γ := (Hx(φ,1),...Hx(φ,t)). e.g. without receiving γ from the verifier.
+a NIP is a proof created by computing openH for the challenge γ := (Hx(φ,1),...Hx(φ,t)). e.g. without receiving γ from the verifier.
 Verifier asks for the NIP and verifies it like any other openH using verifyH.
 Note that the prover generates a NIP using only Hx(), t (shared security param) and φ (generated by PoSW(n)).
 To verify a NIP, a verifier generates the same challenge γ and verifies the proof using this challenge.